-In 43% of queries about vaccinations, search engines showed anti-vaccination sites in the top ten.
-In Google, 100% of the sites in the top ten were anti-vaccine.
-More than half of the sites cite doctors who speak out against vaccination.
-75% cite "scientific" sources.
+In 43% of vaccination-related queries, search engines showed anti-vaccination sites in the top ten.
+On Google, 100% of the sites in the top ten were anti-vaccine.
+More than half of those sites quote medical doctors who speak out against vaccination.
+75% of those sites quote scientific sources.

-The authors conclude that there is a high probability that parents stumble on anti-vaccination materials on the Internet.
+The authors conclude that there is a high probability that parents will be exposed to anti-vaccination materials on the Internet.

 Effective messages in vaccine promotion: a randomized trial.

-When parents are told about a child having almost died from measles, it only strengthens their belief that MMR leads to serious side effects.
+When parents are told about a child having almost died from measles, it only strengthens their belief that the MMR vaccine leads to serious side effects.

 When parents are shown photographs of children with measles, this only strengthens their belief that vaccines lead to autism.

-When parents are told the horrors of diseases, this does not affect their intention not to vaccinate children.
+When parents are told the horrors of diseases, this does not affect their intentions to not vaccinate their children.

-When parents are told that MMR is not related to autism, they agree, but their intention to vaccinate their children only decreases.
+When parents are told that MMR is not related to autism, they agree, but their intentions to vaccinate their children only decreases.